oneapi-src/oneAPI-samples/Libraries/oneDNN/simple_model/README.md

 This sample is implemented in C++ and DPC++ and runs on CPU or GPU.
-The sample also includes [Jupyer notebook](https://github.com/oneapi-src/oneAPI-samples/blob/master/Libraries/oneDNN/tutorials/tutorial_simple_model.ipynb) that demonstrates how to port an oneDNN code sample from CPU-only version to CPU & GPU in Intel oneAPI DevCloud environment.
+The sample also includes [Jupyer notebook](https://github.com/oneapi-src/oneAPI-samples/blob/master/Libraries/oneDNN/tutorials/tutorial_simple_model.ipynb) that demonstrates how to port an oneDNN code sample from CPU-only version to CPU & GPU in DevCloud Connector for Intel® oneAPI Toolkits environment.

 | Optimized for                      | Description
 | :---                               | :---
 | OS                                 | Linux* Ubuntu* 18.04; Windows 10
 | Hardware                           | Skylake with GEN9 or newer
-| Software                           | Intel oneAPI Deep Neural Network Library (oneDNN), Intel oneAPI DPC++/C++ Compiler, Intel oneAPI Threading Building Blocks (oneTBB), GNU Compiler Collection, Intel C++ Compiler
+| Software                           | oneAPI Deep Neural Network Library (oneDNN), oneAPI DPC++/C++ Compiler, oneAPI Threading Building Blocks (oneTBB), GNU Compiler Collection, Intel C++ Compiler
 | What you will learn                | Running a simple convolutional model on Intel CPU or Intel GPU
 | Time to complete                   | 15 minutes